fawazsammani/explain-cl/README.md

 Gradio web-demo [![Hugging Face Spaces](https://img.shields.io/badge/%F0%9F%A4%97%20Hugging%20Face-Spaces-blue)](https://www.google.com/)

-Please see `xai.ipynb`
+### Running Locally

-Pretrained Models can be downloaded from the links below, and should be placed in `pretrained_models/model_name`:
+Please clone this repo.
+Pretrained Models can be downloaded from the links below, and should be placed in `pretrained_models/model_name`

 | Model  | Link |
 | ------------- | ------------- |